protasm/LPC2J/doc/lpc-language-spec.md

 ### 8.2 Returns and fallthrough

-LPC permits falling off the end of a method.
-The compiler emits a default return matching the declared or inferred return type: `0` for `int/status`, `null` for reference and `mixed`, and `return` for `void`.
-Parser-level implicit returns insert these defaults when a block ends without an explicit `return`. 【F:src/io/github/protasm/lpc2j/parser/Parser.java†L345-L372】【F:src/io/github/protasm/lpc2j/compiler/Compiler.java†L402-L470】
+`void` methods may fall off the end of their bodies; the parser inserts an implicit `return;` and the compiler emits a `RETURN` opcode.
+Methods with any other declared return type must end with an explicit, correctly typed `return` statement. 【F:src/io/github/protasm/lpc2j/parser/Parser.java†L309-L471】【F:src/io/github/protasm/lpc2j/compiler/Compiler.java†L402-L470】

 ### 8.3 Truthiness and logical control flow